Is Juicing Healthy? Advice from a Dietitian

 What about juicing for weight loss?

-When I think of the success of people who improve their health and lose weight with juicing, I expect that much of that success is based on removing terribly unhealthy food and replacing it with far more nutritious fresh juices.
+When I think of the success of people who improve their health and lose weight with juicing, I expect that much of that success is based on removing a lot of hyper-processed foods and fast foods and replacing it with far more nourishing fresh juices.
 At the end of the day, some people might be vastly increasing their nutrition and decreasing their calorie intake by juicing.
 So again, juicing can help improve your health…just ask your dietitian first, yes?

 So if you are looking to make juice a part of your life, here is how to do it right.